 Through these programs, home repair and reconstruction will begin in earnest in a way that does not perpetuate building in high risk areas.
 Innovative construction and green building will modernize the housing stock while improving individual assets and household spending power.
 An increase in housing activity will generate layers of economic stimulus, creating jobs across multiple sectors, employing residents.
-Strategic revitalization of affordable housing recovery programs will have access to housing counseling services, which will provide them with a mechanism to connect with Volunteer Organizations active in Disaster, and other federally funded programs like Housing Opportunities for Persons with AIDS (HOPWA), Continuum of Care (CoC), Section 8 voucher program, and rental subsidy programs.
+Strategic revitalization of affordable housing will lead cost-burdened LMI households to a fruitful long-term recovery.
+Applicants to housing recovery programs will have access to housing counseling services, which will provide them with a mechanism to connect with Volunteer Organizations active in Disaster, and other federally funded programs like Housing Opportunities for Persons with AIDS (HOPWA), Continuum of Care (CoC), Section 8 voucher program, and rental subsidy programs.
 These programs may also address the needs for populations with wide ranging disabilities or a specific need to access information.